 Budget Android phones vs high-end Android mobiles

-The main difference between cheaper Android phones and the most expensive models is that the former will typically feature lower resolution screens, such as QVGA displays, whereas the latter will feature the latest, cutting-edge specifications.
+The main difference between cheaper Android phones and the most expensive models is that the former will typically feature lower-grade cameras and lower resolution screens, such as QVGA displays, whereas the latter will feature the latest, cutting-edge specifications.

 Google Android phones